Crossroads (novel)

-Crossroads: A Novel is a 2021 novel by American author Jonathan Franzen.
-His sixth novel, Crossroads was published on October 5, 2021.
+Crossroads: A Novel is the sixth novel by American author Jonathan Franzen, published on October 5, 2021.
 It is a family saga set during the 1970s and centers on the Hildebrandt family in the fictional small town of New Prospect, Illinois.
 It was first announced on November 13, 2020, by Franzen's publisher Farrar, Straus and Giroux.

 The novel is the first volume in a projected trilogy titled A Key to All Mythologies.
 Franzen intends the trilogy to "span three generations and trace the inner life of our culture through the present day."

 Plot

 Crossroads follows Russ and Marion Hildebrandt, whose marriage is close to collapse, and their four children, Clem, Becky, Perry, and Judson.
 Each chapter is told from the perspective of one of the Hildebrandts, and most are set in the fictional New Prospect Township of suburban Chicago.

 Advent

 The first section, "Advent," takes place in the winter of 1971.
 Russ, an associate minister at First Reformed Church, flirts with a young widow, Frances Cottrell, and stews over his rivalry with the charismatic Rick Ambrose.
 Russ has been forced out of Crossroads, the popular youth group he founded at the Church, in favor of Rick's more popular – and less liturgical – style of leadership.

 Both Perry and Becky have recently joined Crossroads.
 Precocious Perry has resolved to stop dealing pot and become a better person.
-Becky, a popular cheerleader, mistrusts Perry, though she is close with her elder brother, Clem.
-She has also clashed with her parents over a $13,000 inheritance from her Aunt Shirley.
-Initially she attends Crossroads at the urging of Tanner Evans – "a bell-bottomed dreamboat" and aspiring musician on whom she has a crush – but ultimately has a religious awakening of her own.
+Becky, a popular cheerleader, mistrusts Perry and thinks of him as a cynical schemer, though she is close with her elder brother, Clem.
+She has also clashed with her parents over a $13,000 inheritance she received from Marion's late sister, Broadway actress Aunt Shirley.
+Initially she attends Crossroads at the urging of Tanner Evans – "a bell-bottomed dreamboat" and aspiring musician on whom she has a crush – but eventually has a religious awakening of her own.

-Clem, on the other hand, has had a sexual awakening, with his college girlfriend Sharon, but he decides to end the relationship, drop out of school, and forfeit his draft deferral in order to fight in the Vietnam War.
+Clem, on the other hand, has had a sexual awakening with his college girlfriend Sharon, but he decides to end the relationship, drop out of school, and forfeit his draft deferral in order to fight in the Vietnam War out of a sense of moral obligation.
 Meanwhile, Marion is surreptitiously attending therapy sessions, at which she recounts traumatic episodes from her past, including an affair with a married man named Bradley Grant and a subsequent psychiatric breakdown.
-These episodes took place in Los Angeles shortly before she met Russ, and Marion has hidden them from her family, despite her concern for Perry's mental stability.
+These episodes took place in Los Angeles shortly before she met Russ, and Marion has hidden them from her family, despite her increasing concern for Perry's mental stability.
+At Frances' urging, Russ tenuously reconciles with Rick.